nautobot/nautobot/docs/plugins/development.md

 ## Views

+If your plugin needs its own page or pages in the NetBox web UI, you'll need to define views.
 A view is a particular page tied to a URL within NetBox.
 Views are typically defined in `views.py`, and URL patterns in `urls.py`.
 As an example, let's write a view which displays a random animal and the sound it makes.
 First, we'll create the view in `views.py`:

 ```python
 from django.shortcuts import render